amani-joseph/amani-joseph/README.md

 - 👯 I’m looking to work/collaborate with other like minded individuals towards solving problems.
-- 🥅 2022 Goals:
+- 🥅 Drive:
-- - Deliver tested and data driven SAAS products.
-- - Network with other Developers
-- - Contribute to an open-source project
+- - Providing solutions.
 <!-- - 🎯 2022 Goals hit:  -->
-- ⚡ *Fun fact: Frontend or Backend ?*     ***"I'll have both Thanks😎"***

 <!-- ### Check out this vs code theme built: -->